 PCOS typically starts during adolescence (or even prepuberty), but may not be detected until women are in their late 20s or 30s because it takes a long time for symptoms to develop, and those symptoms vary widely from one woman to the next.
 The more obvious symptoms of PCOS include menstrual abnormalities, acne outbreaks, unwanted facial hair (hirsutism), unexplained weight gain and infertility.

 The name “polycystic ovary syndrome” is misleading because you can have PCOS with or without ovarian cysts and, if you do have ovarian cysts, it does not necessarily mean that you have PCOS.
-The cysts associated with PCOS are actually eggs that do not get released from the ovary because of abnormal hormone levels (see What Goes Wrong?).
+The cysts associated with PCOS are actually eggs that do not get released from the ovary because of abnormal hormone levels (see What Goes Wrong? below).
 Tumors can also be associated with PCOS, but they are rare.

 With the wide variations in the way this condition presents itself, there is much debate among medical professionals as to how to define and diagnose PCOS.
 The primary consensus seems to be that women with PCOS do not ovulate in a predictable manner, produce excessive quantities of androgens, particularly testosterone and/or DHEA, and they are insulin resistant.

 Androgens (from the Greek word andros, meaning masculine) are steroid hormones significant to our physical and sexual development.
 Androgens are secreted by the adrenal glands and the ovaries (in women), and are also produced by the nervous system, including nerve cells in the brain, spinal cord and peripheral nervous system (known as “neurosteroids”).
 They may also be produced by other tissues such as cells found in the liver, skin and hair.